Kopčany

-Kopčany (Koptschan or Gopschein; Kopcsány) is a village in western Slovakia, near the border with the Czech Republic.
+Kopčany (Koptschan or Gopschein; Kopcsány) is a municipality and village in the Trnava Region of Slovakia.
+It lies near the border with the Czech Republic.

 History

 The oldest historical records to mention Kopčany date from 1392.
 However, the village is much older.
-In the 9th century, Kopčany was part of the agglomeration of Mikulčice, an important center and possibly the capital of Great Moravia.
+In the 9th century, Kopčany was part of the agglomeration of Mikulčice, an important centre and possibly the capital of Great Moravia.

-Kopčany is also the site of one of the oldest standing buildings for which a Great Moravian origin is postulated, the Church of St Margaret of Antioch.
+Kopčany is also the site of one of the oldest standing buildings for which a Great Moravian origin is postulated, the Church of St. Margaret of Antioch.

-The father of Tomáš Garrigue Masaryk, the first President of Czechoslovakia, came from Kopčany.
-There is a claim that Masaryk himself was born here.

-The fighter pilot Izidor Kovárik (1922–44) was born in Kopčany.
-He was a high-scoring SVZ flying ace who fought on the Eastern Front.

 Geography

 The municipality has an altitude of 160 m and an area of 21.829 km2.
 It is part of the Skalica District in the Trnava Region.